 Target (TGT) has been a favorite, well, target of Crista Huff, chief analyst of our Cabot Undervalued Stocks Advisor advisory.
-And in early September, she wrote about one aspect of the big-box retailer’s decline that few mainstream analysts have wanted to touch: its controversial new bathroom policy, and how that policy may have affected TGT stock.
+A year ago, she wrote about one aspect of the big-box retailer’s decline that few mainstream analysts have wanted to touch: its controversial new bathroom policy, and how that policy may have affected TGT stock.

 Here’s what Crista wrote, in its entirety, followed by an update on the stock:

 In August 2014, I wrote about Target’s (TGT) costly foray into the Canadian retail scene in “Famed Retailer’s Expansion Blunder Dragging on Stock Price.”
 Subsequently, in January 2015, Target announced that it would close all of its 133 Canadian stores after determining that profitability would take years longer than originally planned.
 Target’s presence in Canada was “a mismanaged expansion that racked up billions in losses,” reported Bloomberg.

 The No. 1 goal of investing isn’t simply to have a decent long-term return but to get rich!

 Investors who got in early on Apple, Amazon.com, Google and Tesla Motors did just that.

 Here are 10 growth stocks we think have a chance to do the same for you.Read Your FREE Report Now.